 Start by removing the skin from the chicken and spread, fat-side down, on paper towels or paper plates to dry.
 (I'm a huge fan of paper plates in the kitchen.)
 Be sure to get the skins as flat and stretched as possible.
 Dry for 10 minutes.

 When the skins are dry, move carefully to the waffle iron; depending on your model, you may only get a couple of pieces in at a time.
 Do not allow them to overlap.

-Cook 2 to 3 minutes, then use a spatula or kitchen tweezers to flip and rotate the skins about 45 degrees.
-Continue cooking until golden brown and crisp, about 5 minutes total.
+Cook for 5 minutes, then use a spatula or kitchen tweezers to flip and rotate the skins about 45 degrees.
+Continue cooking until golden brown and crisp, about another 5 minutes.
 Remove to a wire rack and season with salt and pepper.